Roofing in 2017

 Read full post here: House Prices Rose by 6.9% Average in 2016

-Plus I may have mentioned this in another recent blog post but I forget so please forgive me if that’s the case but remember, the construction industry is very large but the roofing one is much smaller than the whole construction niche, so let’s see what Sarah Harding of Marley Eternit had to say about roofing specifically.
+Plus I may have mentioned this in another recent blog I do forget so please forgive me if that’s the case but remeber, the construction industry is large but the roofing industry is much smaller than the whole construction niche, so let’s see what Sarah Harding of Marley Eternit had to say on the roofing specifically.

 What’s in store for the roofing sector in 2017

 Despite ongoing uncertainty surrounding Brexit, the roofing sector has performed better than expected during 2016.
 The chronic shortage of housing in the UK and Government focus on increasing the volume of new homes, means the housebuilding sector is still very buoyant, with housing supply increasing by 52% in the last three years.

 Now, onto the big acquisition I mentioned above, this is a massive deal here, lets have a little look at what happened.